imesh/image-gallery/README.md

 Requirements
 -------------
-- ASP.NET 2.0 Web Server.
+- Mono XSP Web Server.
 - A Flickr Account, Flickr API Key and Flickr User ID.
 - As a support for the future development of the ImageGallery please keep the link https://github.com/textpencil/image-gallery to the project site in the footer.